-Vessel operators for the most part still do not need to register the beneficial ownership
+Vessel operators for the most part still do not need to register the beneficial ownership information when requesting a fishing license or registering a vessel, many fisheries agreements remain secret and most countries do not reveal their IUU lists except for very few exceptions

-Vessel operators for the most part still do not need to register the beneficial ownership information when requesting a fishing license or registering a vessel, many fisheries agreements remain secret and most countries do not reveal their IUU lists except for very few exceptions information when requesting a fishing license or registering a vessel, many fisheries agreements remain secret and most countries do not reveal their IUU lists except for very few exceptions.
-Meanwhile, fisheries are still ignored in measures to increase transparency in extractive sectors generally, such as the Extractive Industries Transparency Initiative (EITI) which was launched in 2002 to facilitate voluntary disclosure by governments and firms, requiring that the beneficial owners of extractive companies are disclosed.170 In total, 55 countries have joined this body but this only covers oil, gas and mineral resources, not fisheries.
+Most vessel operators do not need to register the beneficial ownership information when requesting a fishing license or registering a vessel, fisheries agreements remain secret and most countries do not reveal their IUU lists except for very few exceptions.
+Meanwhile, the fisheries sector is still ignored in measures to increase transparency in extractive sectors generally.
+The Extractive Industries Transparency Initiative (EITI) which was launched in 2002 to facilitate voluntary disclosure by governments and firms, requiring that the beneficial owners of extractive companies are disclosed.178 In total, 55 countries have joined this body but this only covers oil, gas and mineral resources, not fisheries.